At a loose end now that the Tour de France has finished? Here are some suggestions to fill the void

 2. Start thinking about next year’s Tour

 It’s really not too early to start thinking about next year’s Tour de France.
 The race organisers, teams and riders already are, so why shouldn’t you?
-The 105th edition will start on Saturday, July 7, 2017 in the Vendée – Pays de la Loire region and is highly likely to finish in Paris when it concludes on Sunday, July 29.
+The 105th edition moved forward a week, to allow time for the FIFA World Cup to run its course.
+In 2019, things return to normal and the race will start on June 29 and run until July 21 – with a Grand Départ in Brussels.

 There are numerous ‘Tour route rumour’ websites that fill in the gaps based on speculation and rampant guess work – join in the fun.
 Print out a map of France and start drawing lines all over it.